Testing modified gravity with the eccentric neutron star--black hole merger GW200105: Inspiral parametrized test of GR with GW200105 signal

 Fig.~\ref{fig:violin_tiger_full} shows the violin plot (orange) of the posteriors of the deviation parameter.
 The GR value is found outside the 90\% credible interval except for 1PN and 1.5PN cases.
 For 2.5PN and 3PN logarthamic terms, the GR values are found outside of the 99\% credible interval.
 We calculate the credible intervals using highest posterior density.
 Table~\ref{tab:TIGER} shows the minimum credible interval that encompasses the GR values ($\QGR$) for all the PN terms.
 Overall, this indicates significant biases in testing GR parameters.

-To understand whether this triggered by the neglecting orbital eccentricity in the TIGER baseline model, we perform an analyses using eccentric injection.
-We use the maximum likelihood waveform obtained from GW200105 analysis with eccentric \pyEFPE model.
-Since this eccentric waveform only model in inspiral portion, we set the highest cutoff frequency of $280\Hz$ for generating injection as well as in the TIGER analysis.
+To understand whether this is triggered by neglecting orbital eccentricity in the TIGER baseline model, we perform an analysis using eccentric injection.
+We use the maximum-likelihood waveform obtained from the GW200105 analysis with the eccentric \pyEFPE model.
+Since this eccentric waveform only models the inspiral portion, we set the highest cutoff frequency of $280\Hz$ for generating the injection as well as in the TIGER analysis.
 The same setting is also used in~\cite{Morras:2025xfu}.
 As shown in Fig.~\ref{fig:violin_tiger_full} and Table~\ref{tab:TIGER} for injection results, the GR value is found outside the 90\% credible interval, except for 1.5PN order.
 For 0PN term, there is no posterior sample below GR value.
 The strong degeneracy between 0PN term and chirp mass, similar behaviour is also noted in~\cite{Sanger:2024axs}.
 For all PN terms, the directional shift of posteriors with respect to the GR value are consistent between injection and real event analyses.
 This implies that the biases are likely to be a consequence of unmodelled eccentricity in the TIGER baseline waveform, rather than a true violation of GR.